regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

 pros:
   - ANC improvement over Air Pro 4
   - Custom balanced armature enhances treble performance
-  - Harman-target tuning out of the box (ANC off)
+  - Harman-target tuning out of the box with ANC off
   - Good driver coherency for first hybrid implementation
-  - Improved comfort with oval nozzle design, alleviating occlusion (for me)
+  - Improved comfort with oval nozzle design
   - Comprehensive control customization (including mute call)
   - Device list for multipoint management
-  - Strong battery life (
+  - Strong battery life
-  - Improved transparency mode
   - IP55 dust and water resistance
-  - Redesigned case (improved orientation)
+  - Codecs galore

 cons:
+  - Notable EQ shift with ANC on (thicker, more muffled sound)
   - ANC still not as good as comparably-priced models
-  - Notable EQ shift with ANC on (thicker, more muffled sound)
-  - Transparency mode slightly weaker than competitors
+  - Transparency mode improved but still slightly weaker than competitors
-  - Some users may experience ear pressure
+  - Aggressive AI call noise reduction
-  - Gaming mode latency higher than competitors (113ms)
+  - Latency, even with gaming mode, slightly higher than competitors
-  - Normal mode latency 234ms
-  - Call quality still not exceptional

 excerpt: "Earfun's first hybrid-driver TWS improves on the original with more detail to the sound, a mute call function and a bud redesign geared up for more comfort.
-ANC, transparency and calls see only incremental upgrades - but this is still a solid sub-$100 contender that does all the basics well "
+ANC, transparency and calls see only incremental upgrades - but this is still a solid sub-$100 contender that does all the basics well"
 ---

 **Review Reference:** RC186